kralphs/couchnode/README.md

-# Couchbase Node.js Client
+# Couchbase Deno Client

-The Node.js SDK library allows you to connect to a Couchbase cluster from Node.js.
-It is a native Node.js module and uses the very fast libcouchbase library to handle communicating to the cluster over the Couchbase binary protocol.
+I've forked the couchnode repo with plans to make it work with Deno.
+Since the library has been remade in TypeScript, this should just amount to removing any Node specific features and replacing them with the Deno equivalent.
+At face value, this seems like it won't be a big undertaking, but I'm unsure just how deep the Node goes in this SDK.
+Luckily couchnode is primarily a wrapper around the c SDK.

 ## Useful Links